 The simplicity of these plants means that these can be built as a project using published design guidelines such as in Metcalf and Eddy, “Wastewater Engineering”.
 However, most would prefer to engage an expert and proprietary installers of these types of plant do exist.

-Geomembrane lined lagoons can possibly leak and we recommend consultation with the Environment Agency or a specialist consultant to ensure that you do not construct one of these lagoons in a location where groundwater quality is particularly susceptible to pollution if a leak did occur.
+Geo-membrane lined lagoons can possibly leak, and we recommend consultation with the local Environment Agency Officer, or a specialist consultant to ensure that you do not construct one of these lagoons in a location where groundwater quality is particularly susceptible to pollution if a leak did occur.

-For example to locate a lagoon near a farm water supply well, or abstraction borehole, would not be advisable.
+For example it would not be advisable to risk locating a slurry lagoon near a farm water supply well, or abstraction borehole.